Bear Watching Canada Holidays

 Call our experts

 Have you decided you'd like to see bears in the wild?
-Good choice - nothing beats the thrill of watching a black bear's breath mist the morning air or seeing a grizzly catching a salmon.
+Good choice - nothing beats the thrill of watching a black bear's breath mist the morning air or seeing grizzly brown bears catching salmon.
 Just call our friendly team of experts to discuss your holiday ideas and we'll help you plan the perfect trip.
 We can advise on the right wildlife lodge for you or the perfect wilderness hotel.
-We'll help you with flights, transfers and excursions to get the most out of you time in Canada.
+We'll help you with flights, transfers and excursions to get the most out of your time in Canada.

 Best for bears

 The Great Bear Rainforest